sourcemeta/learnjsonschema.com/content/2020-12/applicator/patternProperties.markdown

 Annotations
 -----------

 The annotation result of this keyword is the set of instance property names matched by this keyword.

+## Explanation

+The `patternProperties` keyword is a variant of `properties` just with regular expression support.
+It maps regular expressions to schemas.
+If a property name matches the given regular expression, the property value must validate against the corresponding schema.

+The annotation result of this keyword is the set of instance property names matched by this keyword.
+This annotation affects the behavior of `additionalProperties` and `unevaluatedProperties`.

+* The value of `patternProperties` must be an object.
+* Each property name of this object should be a valid regular expression, according to the [ECMA-262](https://262.ecma-international.org/5.1/) regular expression dialect.
+* Each property value of this object must be a valid JSON Schema.
+* Omitting this keyword has the same assertion behavior as an empty object.